ontodev/tree-sitter-sqlrest/README.md

 # tree-sitter-sqlrest

 <!-- Please do not edit README.md directly.
 To generate a new readme from the crate documentation
-     in this file, install cargo-readme using `cargo install cargo-readme` and then run:
+     in the current file, install cargo-readme using `cargo install cargo-readme` and then run:
-     `cargo readme > README.md` -->
+     `cargo readme > README.md`
+     after making the desired edits to the current file.
+-->

 This crate provides sqlrest language support for the [tree-sitter][] parsing library.